Taking a break from all the 38 Oxley saga, we take a look at an issue more relatable to our livelihood and day-to-day convenience.

 Since the year 2004, Singaporeans experienced a steep increase in population.
 This piece of information was constantly made known over media, and yet, nothing was done.

-This act of doing nothing despite constant reminders of an impending problem, landed Singaporeans today to suffer the consequences of the problem highlighted long ago.
+This act of doing nothing despite constant reminders of an impending problem, landed Singaporeans today to suffer the consequences.
 All these could have been averted, should someone pay a little more attention to the reminder.

 This is very much like most of our plan for retirement.
 Most people are aware of the importance of it but decide to leave the problem to a later date.
-The further we delay financial planning, the higher chance it will have an impact on not just us, but our next generation too.
+The further we delay financial planning, the higher chance it will have an impact on us, and our next generation.

 We are fortunate enough to be bombarded with numerous finance content providers online with knowledge worth feasting on.
 It’s never too late to start now.